Pre-Book/docs/docs/setup/README.md

 </div>

 <div id="msdl-processing-error">
-    <p>An error has occurred while processing your request.</p>
-    <p>Try refreshing the page or using an alternative method.</p>
+    <p>An error has occurred while processing your request.Try refreshing the page or using an alternative method.</p>
+    <p id="msdl-error-code">Error: Unknown</p>
 </div>

 <div id="msdl-download">
-    <p>A download should soon be started, if not, <a id="msdl-download-link" href="about:blank">click to download the ISO</a>.</p>
+    <p>A download should soon be started, if not, <a id="msdl-download-link" href="about:blank">click here to download the ISO</a>.</p>
 </div>

 <input id="msdl-session-id" type="hidden">
 </center>

-??? note "Alternative: Windows Media Creation Tool"
+??? grey-tip "Alternative: Windows Media Creation Tool"

-    This is the supported method to download Windows 10 and 11 by Microsoft.

-    1. Download the [Windows 10](https://go.microsoft.com/fwlink/?LinkId=691209) or [Windows 11](https://go.microsoft.com/fwlink/?linkid=2156295) Media Creation Tool and open it.
-    2. Click the `Accept` button to agree to the Microsoft license terms.
-    3. Tick `Create installation media (USB flash drive, DVD, or ISO file) for another PC`, click `Next`, and choose:
-        * Language: Desired language
-        * Edition: Windows 10 or 11
-        * Architecture: 64-bit (x64)
-    4. Choose `ISO file` option and choose the download location.
-    5. After the ISO has completed downloading, click `Finish` to end the installation.
+    !!! failure "ISOs from this tool are out of date!"
+        Please use the [MSDL webpage](https://massgrave.dev/msdl) as an alternative for now.

     *Taken from the AtlasOS Docs.*

 ## :material-package-variant: Installing NTLite

 !!! info "You only need NTLite free!"